afroximity/snatcher/README.md

 # snatcher 🚀

+> *I originally coded this tool after a frustrating incident where I lost my production code and realized I had sourcemaps still live.
+Instead of rewriting everything, I wanted an automated way to “snatch” my own code back from those `.map` files.
+Now you can, too!*

 A CLI tool to **snatch** the **main** sourcemap from your production React (or similar Webpack-based) app and reconstruct your **actual** code.
 No more rummaging through node\_modules or weird bundler files — just the good stuff (like your `src/App.js`)!

 When `snatcher` runs, it: